Evaluation strategy: Call by future

 may either have g finish before f, and output 1, or may result in an error due to evaluating 1/0.

 Call-by-future is similar to call by need in that values are computed only once.
 With careful handling of errors and nontermination, in particular terminating futures partway through if it is determined they will not be needed, call-by-future also has the same termination properties as call-by-need evaluation.
 However, call-by-future may perform unnecessary speculative work compared to call-by-need, such as deeply evaluating a lazy data structure.
 This can be avoided by using lazy futures that do not start computation until it is certain the value is needed.

 Optimistic evaluation

-Optimistic evaluation is a call-by-need variant where the function's argument is partially evaluated in a call-by-value style for some amount of time (which may be adjusted at runtime).
+Optimistic evaluation is a call-by-need variant where the function's argument is partly evaluated in a call-by-value style for some amount of time (which may be adjusted at runtime).
 After that time has passed, evaluation is aborted and the function is applied using call by need.
 This approach avoids some of call-by-need's runtime expenses while retaining desired termination characteristics.